 I come up with numbers, and I am my own "jury" and "judge".

 Everyone's perception of being productive is different, and sometimes we may end up setting unrealistic goals, therefore the judgement following afterwards will be incorrect.
 Of course, there is always a room for modifying these goals and changing numbers, but many of us are trapped in the wrong expectation of how our "ideal" day should be like.

 Again, it doesn't have to be this way, but it often is.
 In fact, it seems to me it is something the overall concept of productivity stands on.
 The production fails if the amount of manufactured goods happens to be less than it was planned.
 I “fail” if I didn't do what I planned for today.
 And I may "fail" every day if I am not that good of a "manager" of my own life (see the previous paragraph).

 I may lose my core values in numbers.

 Of course, there are things that just have to be done, they are called "must-do's", but a lot of times our goals reflect someone's else values, meaning we set them based on comparisons and envy instead of what is important to us.
-I am sure I am not the only one in the world who often doesn’t know what is important to me and what I want in life, which makes it hard to set goals.
+I am sure I am not the only one who often doesn’t know what is important for me and what I want in life, which makes it hard to set goals.

 Constant strive for productivity leads me to restlessness and inability to relax.